CiscoISE/terraform-provider-ciscoise/docs/resources/network_device_group.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on NetworkDeviceGroup.
-  This resource allows the client to update a network device group.
-    This resource deletes a network device group.
-    This resource creates a network device group.
+  This resource allows the client to update a network device group.This resource deletes a network device group.This resource creates a network device group.
 ---

 # ciscoise_network_device_group (Resource)

 It manages create, read, update and delete operations on NetworkDeviceGroup.

-  This resource allows the client to update a network device group.
+  - This resource allows the client to update a network device group.
-  This resource deletes a network device group.
+  - This resource deletes a network device group.
-  This resource creates a network device group.
+  - This resource creates a network device group.

 ## Example Usage